oVirt/ovirt-site/source/documentation/reports.html.md

        # yum install ovirt-engine-dwh ovirt-engine-reports
        # engine-setup

-<b>Please notice:</b>You oVirt Reports without DWH and you must configure DWH before or with Reports.
+<b>Please notice:</b>You can not have oVirt Reports without DWH and you must configure DWH before or with Reports.

 == oVirt Engine Reports & DWH included in oVirt = 3.4 ==